 Exploring the Moon

-Test your knowledge of the Apollo missions with our Apollo Anniversary quiz.
+Test your knowledge of Moon exploration with our Apollo Missions quiz.

-Unlike the Earth, the Moon has a very thin atmosphere, which does not contain enough oxygen for people to breathe.
-The surface temperature can be as low as -170 °C at night and climb 120 °C in the day.
-You can see why visiting astronauts needed such cumbersome spacesuits for protection!
+The Earth has an atmosphere.
+We call it air.
+The Moon has a very thin atmosphere.
+It does not contain enough oxygen for people to breathe.
+The temperature on the Moon can be as low as -170 °C at night!
+But in the daytime it can rise to 120 °C. This is why Apollo astronauts needed spacesuits for protection!

-The Moon is 3,474 km from one side to the other (its diameter).
+The Moon is the fifth largest moon in the entire Solar System.
+It is 3,474 km from one side to the other (its diameter).
 This is about a quarter of the diameter of the Earth.
-The distance from the Earth to the Moon is about 384,400 km.
+This means 4 Moons would fit side by side across the Earth.
+The distance from the Earth to the Moon is 384,400 km.
 You could fit 30 planet Earth's between us and the Moon!

-The gravity on the Moon's surface is about 1/6th as strong as Earth's gravity.
+The gravity on the Moon is weaker than on the Earth.
+It is about 1/6th as strong as Earth's gravity.
 This is because the Moon has a smaller mass than the Earth.
-You can explore different strengths of gravity in the Solar System with our Gravity Simulator!

 Features of the Moon

-At any moment we can only see half of the Moon from Earth.
-But, over a lunar month, we actually see slightly more than half of the Moon's surface - about 59%.
-This is because of a process called libration.
+At any moment we observe half of the Moon from Earth.
+But, over a lunar month, we see more than half of the Moon's surface - about 59%.
+This is because of something called 'libration'.
+Libration occurs because the Moon's orbit is not a perfect circle.

 Look carefully at the Moon's surface.
-You will see that it's covered with round craters.
-The impacts of meteors over many millions of years made the craters.
-You will also notice large areas that look dark and smooth.
-These are called Maria (the Latin word for Seas) because early astronomers thought that they were old oceans.
-We now know that they are regions of solid lava, leftover from when the Moon was much younger and hotter inside.
-The bright highlands of the Moon contain mountains.
-Mountains on the Moon are not made by the same geological processes as mountains on Earth.
-Lunar mountains are the remains of high crater rims made by the impacts of huge asteroids.
+You will see round craters all over its surface.
+The impacts of meteorites over millions of years made these craters.
+You should also see large dark, smooth areas.
+These are Maria (the Latin word for Seas).
+They have this name because long ago, astronomers thought they were old oceans.
+We now know they are solid lava.
+The lava is leftover from eruptions when the Moon was younger and hotter inside.
+The bright, light coloured highlands of the Moon contain mountains.
+Mountains on the Moon are the remains of high crater rims made during impacts by massive asteroids.

 Beneath its surface, the Moon has a core, mantle, and crust.
-The Moon's dense metallic core is much smaller than the Earth's.
-The Moon's mantel tells us that the Moon was once a great ocean of magma.
-As the magma ocean began to cool, crystals began to form within the magma.
-Denser crystals sank down to the bottom of the ocean.
+The Moon's dense metal core is much smaller than the Earth's core.
+The Moon's mantle tells us the Moon once contained a huge ocean of melted rock.
+We call this melted rock, magma.
+As the magma cooled, crystals formed within it.
+Heavier crystals sank down to the bottom of the magma ocean.
 Lighter crystals floated to the surface to form the Moon’s crust.
-Scientists think that the crust is thinner on the side of the Moon facing the Earth, and thicker on the side facing away.

 How did the Moon form?

-Scientists think that the Moon formed during a collision between the Earth and another small planet, about the size of Mars.
-This is based on lots of evidence, including rocks returned to Earth by the Apollo astronauts.
-The impact resulted in a cloud of debris orbiting the Earth.
+Scientists think the Moon formed when a planet the size of Mars collided with the Earth.
+This happened over 4,000 million years ago.
+There is lots of evidence for this theory, including in Moon rocks collected by the Apollo astronauts.
+The huge impact created a cloud of debris around the Earth.
 This collected together to form the Moon.